kemany55/Edit-Distance/README.md

 # Edit-Distance
-The problems faced in the standard edit distance algorithm was of time and space complexity issues. for example the edit distance between words (fondam, albanian) made a 6*8 matrix of the memory.
+The problems faced in the standard edit distance algorithm was of time and space complexity issues.
-+ 2 initialization arrays.
-Which held place in memory.
-Specially if words or sequences grow large.
+For example the edit distance between words (fondam, albanian) made a 6*8 matrix of the memory plus 2 initialization arrays Which held place in memory Specially if words or sequences grow large.

 Proposed Solution :
 An algorithm which is space efficient compared to the standard.